csc301-fall-2021/team-project-9-greenpeeps/deliverable-1/planning.md

      - Here's what you're doing, next step , status
   - Homeworkout:
      - Motivational message
-  - Image + progress bar
+  - Image and progress bar
      - Goal oriented!!
 Ex.
 They have month-long challenges.

 - Idea brought up: Market the app as a “improve your green footprint” instead of “lower your carbon emissions”